 Also, Bill Lunghi's claim to be a co-founder of Fresh Start isn't true; he did not become involved with the program until three years after Prather established it.

-As the Queen of the Homeless Advocates in Walnut Creek, Susan Prather, we love you and will continue with your vision and your mission
+As the Queen of the Homeless Advocates in Walnut Creek, Susan Prather, we love you and will continue with your vision and your mission to serve the homeless with love in our hearts.

 I bid you the best, Bill and Robin Lunghi, in your retirement and hope your future endeavors do not include working with the homeless, "The Invisible Society."